-In 2011, the dominant household type in Ashmont was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Lone person households'.
+In 2016, the dominant household type in Ashmont was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.

 Analysing the future household structure in Wagga Wagga City, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.